Gongs and Honours

 WOMEN OF THE YEAR

 In 1962 Noele Gordon was one of the ‘Women of the Year‘ celebrated at the annual event.
-Former Mayor of Coventry Pearl Hyde, who had also recently joined ATV as a on-screen personality, was another celebrated at the luncheon.
+Former Mayor of Coventry Pearl Hyde, who had also recently joined ATV as an on-screen personality, was another celebrated at the luncheon.

 ITV PERSONALITY OF THE YEAR